hww3/finscribe/README.txt

          pike -x monger modulename
       - Sql.Provider.SQLite (if using SQLite as your database)
       - Public.Parser.XML2
-      - Public.Web.RSS
+      - Public.Web.RSS (any public version will do)
-      - Public.Web.Wiki
+      - Public.Web.Wiki (v1.5 or newer)
-      - Public.Tools.ConfigFiles
+      - Public.Tools.ConfigFiles (any pubic version will do)
       - Public.Web.FCGI (if deploying using FastCGI)

 1. Prepare the database: